braxvalle/printf/README.md

-This a team project with Kaleb
+This a team project with Lavender Otieno